-Under the framework of ASC Topic 606, Revenue from Contracts with Customers, the Company identified two distinct performance obligations; 1) delivery of the license and 2) performance of future research activities specified within the research plan.
-The Company determined the standalone value of the license by calculating the present value of the probability weighted cash inflows to be generated from the Pfizer Agreement.
-These cash inflows include development and sales milestones and future royalties.
-The standalone value of the research activities was determined by identifying the market cost for services and supplies to perform such activities if it were to be outsourced to a third-party.
-The initial transaction price of \$27.0 million was allocated to the two performance obligations on a relative standalone value basis, with \$25.6 million allocated to the license and \$1.4 million allocated to the research activities was recognized upon delivery of the license to Pfizer and the value attributable to the research activities was recognized upon delivery of the license to Pfizer and the value attributable to the research activities was recognized pro-rata based on the actual costs incurred by the Company compared to the total estimated costs of the research activities from the time of execution to the end of the research program.
+The initial transaction price of \$27.0 million was allocated to the two performance obligations on a relative standalone value basis, with \$25.6 million allocated to the license and \$1.4 million allocated to the research activities, which were completed in 2020.
+The value attributable to the license was recognized upon delivery of the license to Pfizer and the value attributable to the research activities was recognized pro-rata based on the actual costs incurred by the Company compared to the total estimated costs of the research activities from the time of execution to the end of the research program.

-There was no revenue recorded in connection with this agreement for the three months ended March 31, 2022 and 2021 because all development and sales milestones (variable consideration) were fully constrained.
+There was no revenue recorded in connection with this agreement for the three months ended March 31, 2023 and 2022 because all development and sales milestones (variable consideration) were fully constrained.

-14. DARPA Grant Revenue
+13. DARPA Grant Revenue

-In April 2021, the Company entered into a Research Subaward Agreement with UCSF, whereby up to \$5.0 million in allowable costs are reimbursable for clinical and manufacturing activities related to zotatifin for the treatment of COVID-19 under the DARPA grant.
-Under the terms of Research Subaward Agreement, the Company is obligated to provide financial and technical reports to UCSF on a periodic basis.
-The subaward can be terminated by either party upon written notice and also in the event that DARPA suspends or terminates its award to UCSF.
-The Company did not recognized any revenue during the three months ended March 31, 2022 and 2021.
-As of March 31, 2022 and December 31, 2021, the Company had a receivable of zero and \$0.1 million recorded within prepaid expenses and other current assets on the balance sheets, respectively.
-The initial award period for the DARPA grant ended in December 2021 and in April 2022 the Company received an extension of the award period to December 2022, with the same maximum \$5.0 million reimbursement amount.
-As of March 31, 2022, \$3.6 million remains reimbursable for allowable costs under the grant.
+In April 2021, the Company entered into a Research Subaward Agreement with UCSF (the "Subaward Agreement"), whereby up to \$5.0 million in allowable costs were reimbursable for clinical and manufacturing activities related to zotatifin for the treatment of COVID-19.
+Under the terms of the Subaward Agreement, the Company was obligated to provide financial and technical reports to UCSF on a periodic basis.
+The Subaward Agreement can be terminated by either party upon written notice and also in the event that DARPA suspends or terminates its cooperative agreement with UCSF.
+The initial award period for the Subaward Agreement ended in December 2021, and in April 2022 the Company received an extension of the award period to December 2022, with the same maximum \$5.0 million reimbursement amount.
+The Company did not recognize any revenue under the Subaward Agreement in the three months ended March 31, 2023 and 2022.
+As of December 31, 2022, the Company exhausted the full \$5.0 million of allowable reimbursable costs under the Subaward Agreement.

-15. Commitments and Contingencies
+14. Commitments and Contingencies